JKY/ecr/README.md

 ecr
 ===
-a reseach project for data mining & mashine learning
+a reseach project for data mining & machine learning